markvandenhoorn/AutoShiny/README.md

 ### The Breadboard
 The breadboard contains all the electronics.
 Each button has its own circuit, containing: A wire going to the common ground, a wire coming from the Raspberry Pi, the wire coming from the DS's test pin, a N-channel logic level Mosfet and a 10k ohm resistor going to common ground as well (so picture below for a schematic).
 What essentialy happens, is that the wire from the DS is connected to one end of the Mosfet, and the wire going to ground is connected to the other side.
 The Mosfet itself acts as a bridge; when there is no voltage on the Mosfet, the bridge is open and no electricity can flow between the DS's test pin and ground (the circuit is open, no button press).
 We attach a wire from a GPIO pin of the Raspberry Pi to this Mosfet gate, so that we can control it.
 Now, when we send a signal to the Mosfet gate with the Pi, the bridge closes and electricity can flow, allowing the DS to detect this flow and register a button press.

 In short, the ds's button is part of an open circuit, and giving the circuit access to ground makes it closed, which is then registered as a button press.
-We control the button's acces to ground using a switch/bridge in the form of a mosfet, which opens and closes depending on the output of a Raspberry Pi GPIO pin.
+We control the button's acces to ground using a switch/bridge in the form of a mosfet, which opens and closes depending on the output of a Raspberry Pi GPIO pin, which is fully automatable.

 ## Materials
 To create this setup, the following materials are required.